Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-18-ai-beatsaber_custom_maps.md

 > * 125 TIME-SHIFT events: each one moves the time step forward by increments of 8 ms up to 1 second.
 > * 32 VELOCITY events: each one changes the velocity applied to all subsequent notes (until the next velocity event).

+The use of a time-shift with multiple values is interesting.

 While it would be possible to express BeatSaber notes a similar way (ie. an event for the colour, different event for direction), I think I will still combine them into one event.
 But I will probably handle the timing a similar way.

 ## What aspects of the notes depend on the music?